-What is a somatic symptom and related disorder?
+What is somatic symptom and related disorders?

 People who have this disorder may have several medical evaluations and tests to be sure that they don’t have another illness.
 They often become very worried about their health because they don’t know what’s causing their health problems.
 Their symptoms are similar to the symptoms of other illnesses and may last for several years.
 People who have a somatoform disorder are not faking their symptoms.
 The pain that they feel is real.

-Somatization disorder usually involves pain and severe neurological symptoms (such as pain during sexual activity, loss of sexual desire, extremely painful periods in women).
+- Sexual symptoms (such as pain during sexual activity, loss of sexual desire, and extremely painful periods in women)

-Conversion disorder is when physical symptoms that are similar to a neurological disorder develop, when no neurological disorder is actually present.
+Conversion disorder is when physical symptoms that are similar to a neurological disorder develop even though no neurological disorder is actually present.
 Common symptoms include:

-What is the cause of somatic symptom and related disorders?
+What causes somatic symptom and related disorders?

 Like many medical problems, somatic symptom and related disorders often run in families.
 They also tend to come and go over time.